 Once you receive an email notice that the application has been approved, payment will be processed within 10 business days, likely less.
+Payments are typically processed every Tuesday.
 Direct deposit payment is strongly preferred.

 15) Are Low Income Housing Tax Credit properties eligible?
 What subsidy programs make a tenant ineligible?

 As of 11/20/20, residents who are receiving federal or state rental assistance subsidies and meet other program requirements are eligible for DEHAP.
 Tenants should first pursue income recertification and rent adjustment.

 16) I received a direct deposit but have several applications and am not sure who it is for, how do I find out?